niochat/nio/README.md

 The following steps should be all that's necessary to build Nio with Xcode.

-***Note***: Please be aware that Nio builds against the iOS 14 SDK and thus currently requires the Xcode 12 Beta.
-Download a copy from [Apple's Developer Portal](https://developer.apple.com/download).

 ```bash
 $ git clone https://github.com/niochat/nio.git
 $ cd nio